-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
+Both the SX420 and the X-T100 have been discontinued, but can regularly be found used on ebay.
+The SX420 was replaced by the Canon SX430, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Fujifilm X-T100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Ready to shoot: Has a lens built-in, whereas the X-T100 requires a separate lens.